 "CountDown" house rules for multiplayer EDH

 1.1.
-Spells and abilities
+Spells and Abilities

-Spells, activated or triggered abilities that:
+Spells, activated abilities, or triggered abilities that:

 1.1.1.
-Example:
+Example

 1.1.2.
-Example:
+Example

 1.2.
 State-Based effects

 1.2.1.
-Example:
+Example

 1.2.2.
-Example:
+Example

-A Grand Arbiter Augustin IV is on the battlefield controlled by Player A. As opponent is Player B choosen.
-Now Player B plays a Sower of Temptation and takes control of Grand Arbiter Augustin IV.
-Than Player B chooses a new Player affected by Grand Arbiter Augustin IV static ability.
+Grand Arbiter Augustin IV is on the battlefield under Player A's control, who chooses Player B as the affected opponent.
+Player B then casts Sower of Temptation and takes control of Grand Arbiter Augustin IV.
+Player B now chooses a new opponent to be affected by the static ability.

 1.2.3.
 Example: